mouadbt/Min-Tab/README.md

 - Use arrow keys to navigate through history suggestions

 ### Search Engines
-- Click on Startpage, Google, or DuckDuckGo to switch search engines
+- Click on Startpage, Google, DuckDuckGo, Perplexity, or Mistral to switch engines
 - The active engine is highlighted
-- Double-press Enter on a search engine button to search immediately
+- Double-press Enter on an engine button to search immediately
+- Use Settings to show/hide which engines appear

+> Note: `Mistral` is included but hidden by default.
+Enable it from Settings → "Show/hide engines".

 ### Keyboard Shortcuts
+- `/` - Focus the search input from anywhere
+- `Alt+S` - Toggle the Settings panel
+- `Esc` - Close the Settings panel
 - `↓` - Navigate down through suggestions
 - `↑` - Navigate up through suggestions or return to search box
 - `Enter` - Perform search or select suggestion